0xStation/proposer/README.md

 Read the [Blitz.js Documentation](https://blitzjs.com/docs/getting-started) to learn more.

 The Blitz community is warm, safe, diverse, inclusive, and fun!
-Feel free to reach out to us in any of our communication channels.
+Feel free to reach out to us in any of our communication channels!

 - [Website](https://blitzjs.com)
 - [Discord](https://blitzjs.com/discord)